All Episodes

 So tell us about how you help people get along better with their companions.

-So anytime I'm working with a client and they're having an issue with their dog, I always try to ask myself, how would this issue be resolved in a pack of dogs if there were no humans present, if humans are never in this picture?
+So anytime I'm working with a client and they're having an issue with their dog, I always try to ask myself, how would this issue be resolved in a pack of dogs if there were no humans present, if humans were never in this picture?

-Um, understanding how it is similar to human behavior in some ways, but in many ways it's not.
+So really the key is understanding dog behavior, understanding how it is similar to human behavior in some ways, but in many ways it's not.

-Um, and we need to understand that we should not be humanizing dogs.
+And we need to understand that we should not be humanizing dogs.

 I'm not saying you can't cuddle your dog.

-It's just that a lot of people have um sort of made dogs seem like this cute, cuddly thing.
+It's just that a lot of people have sort of made dogs seem like this cute, cuddly thing.

-And in many ways that's just not true.
+And in many ways, that's just not true.

-So, you know, having uh especially a large dog, any dog really, but especially a large dog comes with a great responsibility.
+So, you know, having especially a large dog, any dog really, but especially a large dog comes with a great responsibility.

-And I feel like people need to either have experience owning dogs before or spend a lot of time with dogs before they decide to get um such a large dog.
+And I feel like people need to either have experience owning dogs before or spend a lot of time with dogs before they decide to get such a large dog.

-Um, how would a pack of dogs fix an issue?
+How would a pack of dogs fix an issue?

 And then once we know that answer, then we can start working with the dog.